melek-khadhraoui/stm32-esp32-fota/README.md

 ## How It Works

 1. **Binary Push to GitHub**
-   The developer builds the STM32 firmware binary (`new_application.bin`) locally or in any environment and pushes it to a dedicated GitHub repository (e.g., this repo).
+   The developer builds the STM32 firmware binary (`new_application.bin`) locally or in any environment and pushes it to a dedicated GitHub repository (e.g., my Fota Project repo).

 2. **Jenkins Pipeline Trigger**
    Jenkins monitors the GitHub repository via webhook.